-Preimplantation Genetic Testing in New York
+Preimplantation Genetic Testing in Long Island

-Preimplantation Genetic Testing or PGT is a catch-all phrase for describing the genetic analysis of an embryo.
+Preimplantation Genetic Testing (PGT) is a catch-all phrase for describing the genetic analysis of an embryo.
 This test is a precautionary measure that precedes the implantation of a fertilized egg or before transferring back into the uterus during an IVF procedure.
 The results can be back within a 24-hour period, which allows our physicians, patient, and embryologist to select which embryos to transfer back to the uterus.

 Why Receive Preimplantation Genetic Testing?